 - STAGIS - Shark TAGging Information System

 Under ‘Management’, the BMIS presents a broad range of material that provides context and rationale for developing bycatch conservation and management measures, e.g., bycatch interaction rates, threats, data harmonisation, fisheries management performance, maps and tagging studies.
 The 'Population-Level Assessments' (PLA) section includes studies that describe the status of bycatch populations.
 BMIS descriptions of 'Mitigation Techniques' summarize their performance and refinement in experimental situations.
 ‘References’ is the entry point for searching all literature in the database, i.e., scientific and technical literature on bycatch mitigation and management.
 The ‘Regulations’ section covers the decisions, such as conservation measures and resolutions, of the five tuna Regional Fisheries Management Organisations (RFMOs).
 Regulations are included if they encourage or require the use of any of the BMIS mitigation techniques.
 In keeping with the global focus of the BMIS, the website includes pages dedicated to each tuna RFMO.
 Finally, STAGIS is a database of shark tagging studies from the Pacific Ocean (current to 2011 but to be updated).

 The BMIS also holds information on Species Identification and Safe Handling and Release, including illustrated guides.
 In addition, it describes the Fishing Gear used in oceanic tuna and billfish fisheries.
 An overview of bycatch species groups is included under the Species tab.
 Under the Resources tab you will find links to other Bycatch Databases and bycatch organisations.

-*Note that the BMIS focuses predominantly on longline and purse seine fishing.
-The BMIS does not deal with traps, trawls, dredges, gillnets or surrounding net fishing gear, nor recreational fisheries.
+*Note that the BMIS focuses predominantly on longline, purse seine and gillnet fishing.
+The BMIS does not deal with traps, trawls, dredges, surrounding net fishing gear, nor recreational fisheries.
 While it concentrates on oceanic fisheries, information in the BMIS is sometimes applicable to nearshore fisheries, e.g., circle hooks are useful in both.